openshift-powervs/api/README.md

 # api
 The canonical location of the OpenShift API definition.
 This repo holds the API type definitions and serialization code used by [openshift/client-go](https://github.com/openshift/client-go)

+## RETIRED
+This fork is no longer used, as the API changes for Power VS have been merged upstream.

 ## pull request process

 Pull requests that change API types in this repo that have corresponding "internal" API objects in the